Photonsters/anycubic-photon-docs/firmware/README.md

 **The latest firmware as of October 2019 available from Anycubic's website is v4.2.19.
 This version is buggy and not recommended.
 Use v4.2.18 instead.**

-The stock firmware of most blue windowed machines is 4.0.11_LCD.
+## List of Known Firmware

-## List of known firmwares with images as documented on a
+The stock firmware of most of the first generation blue windowed machines is 4.0.11_LCD.
+It is the only firmware that did not have the "frame shearing" bug.
+This bug was finally addressed and fixed on firmware v4.2.18.
-[Facebook Post.](https://www.facebook.com/groups/AnycubicPhoton/permalink/1599259826885320/)
+Here is a partial list of known fornware with images as documented on a [Facebook Post.](https://www.facebook.com/groups/AnycubicPhoton/permalink/1599259826885320/)

 ---